SchoolWideLabs-CUB/sensor-immersion-general/Lesson3/New/environmental.md

 ## Step 1

 We are going to learn how to use a micro:bit and gator:bit environmental sensor  to sound an alarm if CO2 gets too high

-Submit your answers using the google form linked on [this page](https://schoolwidelabs.github.io/sensor-immersion/assessments/Lesson3/environmental_assessment.html) under your teacher's name.

 ## Step 2

 If you need help with wiring, take a look at [these guides.](https://docs.google.com/document/d/1KrhVLl_owwXz_xAVbcIEAG9O5N4wdBY3mjd-GX34Bag/edit?usp=sharing)